netgroup-polito/un-orchestrator/README_COMPILE.md

 ## Automatic set up

+Note (June 2017): the automatic setup is broken and needs to be fixed.

 It is possible to set up the Universal Node (UN) in two ways:

   * by compiling each component by hand; this allows to have the complete control on the UN set up.